'We need to look in the mirror' - Man Utd's Shaw left 'embarrassed' by horrific loss to Spurs | Goal.com

 The Red Devils were thumped 6-1 at Old Trafford on Sunday, equalling the club's worst-ever Premier League defeat.

-Following an early Bruno Fernandes goal, the match completely shifted in Tottenham's favour, with Spurs firing off seven consecutive goals against a hapless Man Utd.
+Following an early Bruno Fernandes goal, the match completely shifted in Tottenham's favour, with Spurs firing off six consecutive goals against a hapless United.

-The first half saw Spurs find goals from Tanguy Ndombele and Harry Kane, while Son Heung-min took the lead with a brace within 37 minutes.
+The first half saw Spurs score through Tanguy Ndombele, a Son Heung-min brace and Harry Kane.

-In the second half, Kane completed his double from the penalty spot while Serge Aurier got on the scoresheet as well.
+In the second half, Serge Aurier got on the scoresheet as well before Kane emulated Son by grabbing his second of the game.

-Making matters worse was Anthony Martial's first-half dismissal, with the forward handed a red card for putting his hands on Eric Lamela's face.
+Making matters worse was Anthony Martial's first-half dismissal, with the forward handed a red card for putting his hands on Erik Lamela's face.

-The defeat will only add to the frustrations of club supporters, with Man Utd's lack of new signings this summer already proving a point of contention.
+The defeat will only add to the frustrations of club supporters, with United's lack of new signings this summer already proving a point of contention.

 Following the match, Shaw said that the team was left both saddened and embarrassed by their own performance while also admitting that the club is nowhere near where it needs to be.